The Parable of The Fossil

 “Of course,” it answered.

-And Chase said, “Then I place you in a stone, and I throw you into the ocean, that you may remain there evermore.”
+“So I place you within a stone, and I cast you into the ocean, that you may remain there forevermore.”

 And into the ocean it went.